Orlando, Florida is one of the top tourist destinations in the world. Home to incredible theme parks, amazing experiences and delicious food.

 - Hiring pushchairs & wheelchairs

 Miscellaneous expenses are tough to plan for in advance.
-However, we’ve experienced something along the lines of everything mentioned above at least once during a trip to Florida.
+However, we’ve experienced something along the lines of everything mentioned above at least once during a trip to Orlando.

 As a general rule, we find that it’s always worth budgeting $100 per person for these miscellaneous expenses (up to $500 per trip).

 We rarely go over $100 in this category.
 However, it’s always nice knowing we’ve budgeted accordingly should we need to hire a wheelchair or do some emergency laundry.

 Have you still got questions about how much spending money you need for a trip to Orlando?
 Here are some of the most frequently asked questions first-time visitors have.